mcecil/rain-check-prf/README.md

 - The script "generate-cpc-map.py" creates a .json file for faster lookup of CPC downloaded index values for grid-interval-year combinations.
 We could also create this for the CPC calculated index values.
 The output is saved to "cpc-map.json"

 - We calculate the CHIRPS index values using the script "generate-chirps-index.py".
+This script takes as input the files like "grid-10019.csv" containing CHIRPS precip values and the "cpc-map.json" file containing CPC precip values.
+The output are files like "grid-10019.csv" containing additional columns for CHIRPS precip data, and saved in the "precipitation-transformed" folder. **the logic generally makes sense but this script needs to be rewritten for the different CPC and CHIRPS data sources**

+-